Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 try to implement the same interface with async operations using something like [Boost stackful courutines](http://www.boost.org/doc/libs/1_62_0/doc/html/boost_asio/overview/core/spawn.html) but then we would depend also on Boost.

+If connections take up too much resources, we could also improve code by expiring accepted inactive connections.
+Currently this is done only on the client side (connecting to other nodes) yet.
+Implementing this on the accepting side is harder because of the blocking implementation.
+Asio uses expiration timers to handle this which work fine most of the time, so you can just set up a timeout after a minute and the connection will be automatically closed.
+However, when the localservice interface receives a GetNeighbourhood request, it must keep the connection alive and send notifications when neighbourhood changes.
+Unfortunately we found no working way to disable the timer if it's already set up.
+Using asynch mode one can differentiate the "timer expired" event from the "timer disabled" event by checking an error code, but with the blocking streaming implementation we found that the stream is closed even when you disable the timer, probably this error code is not checked in the implementation as we'd expect.